 IS then established itself in the Libyan coastal cities of Darnah and Sirte using the same methods it did in Iraq and Syria.
-Darnah, a city with a history of jihadist activity, was the primary destination for KBL fighters, who solicited pledges of allegiance from other local groups and formed the dominant presence there.
-Sirte was previously under ASL control, but a significant portion of its members defected to IS, which then disputed control of the city.
-Is then met little resistance as it consolidated its rule, exploiting local tribal weaknesses caused by the ongoing civil war, sympathy for jihadists among younger tribesmen, and the divide between tribes that either supported or opposed the former regime of Muammar Qadhafi.

-In mid-2015, IS was ousted from Darnah under pressure from outside the city by the Libyan National Army, a major actor in the civil war, and internal opposition from local jihadists under the Mujahedin Shura Council of Darnah and Its Suburbs, an umbrella group that formed as IS increasingly threatened their power.
-He are group that formed as IS increasingly threatened their power.
-He are group that forces were concentrated for a defense of Sirte, the city almost nine hundred kilometers west of Darnah where IS had established a strong presence since 2013 through extensive engagement with the population and defection of the local ASL branch and other armed groups to IS.
-U.S. intelligence officials at the time estimated there were five thousand to six thousand IS fighters in Libya.
-Militiamen who fought IS in Sirte estimated 2,000-2,500 jihadists were in the city initially.
-The ensuing battle, which raged May-December 2016 between the remaining IS forces and a coalition led by the other main faction of the civil war, the Government of National Accord (GNA), would witness a familiar, determined IS defense.
+Darnah, a city with a history of jihadist activity, was the primary destination for KBL fighters, who solicited pledges of allegiance from other local groups and formed the dominant presence there.11 Sirte was previously under ASL control, but a significant portion of its members defected to IS, which then disputed control of the city.12 IS then met little resistance as it consolidated its rule, exploiting local tribal weaknesses caused by the ongoing civil war, sympathy for jihadists among younger tribesmen, and the divide between tribes that either supported or opposed the former regime of Muammar Qadhafi.13 In mid-2015, IS was ousted from Darnah under pressure from outside the city by the Libyan National Army, a major actor in the civil war, and internal opposition from local jihadists under the Mujahedin Shura Council of Darnah and Its Suburbs, an umbrella group that formed as IS increasingly threatened their power.14 By early 2016, IS forces were concentrated for a defense of Sirte, the city almost nine hundred kilometers west of Darnah where IS had established a strong presence since 2013 through extensive engagement with the population and defection of the local ASL branch and other armed groups to IS.15 U.S. intelligence officials at the time estimated there were five thousand to six thousand IS fighters in Libya.16 Militiamen who fought IS in Sirte estimated 2,000-2,500 jihadists were in the city initially.17 The ensuing battle, which raged May-December 2016 between the remaining IS forces and a coalition led by the other main faction of the civil war, the Government of National Accord (GNA), would witness a familiar, determined IS defense.